Serebro

 Serebro (Серебро; stylized in all caps) is a Russian girl group formed by their manager and producer Maxim Fadeev.
 Serebro was formed in 2006, consisting of Marina Lizorkina, Olga Seryabkina, and Elena Temnikova as a submitted proposal for consideration by Channel One Russia for the Eurovision Song Contest 2007.
 Serebro was selected to represent Russia at the 2007 Contest with the song titled "Song #1".
 They subsequently placed third at the contest, scoring a total of 207 points.
 Serebro was then officially signed to Fadeev's record label Monolit Records, and in 2012, the group had additional releases produced by Sony Music Entertainment and Ego Music.
-In 2009, Lizorkina announced her departure from the group; she was subsequently replaced by Anastasia Karpova.
+In 2009, Lizorkina announced her departure from the group, and was subsequently replaced by Anastasia Karpova.
 Karpova left the group in 2013 and was replaced by Dasha Shashina, who left in 2016.
-Temnikova left the group in 2014 for health reasons, and Polina Favorskaya, who replaced Temnikova, left the group in 2017.
-Favorskaya was later replaced by Morgunova.
+Temnikova left the group in 2014 for health reasons, and was replaced by Polina Favorskaya, who in turn left the group in 2017 and was replaced by Tatiana Morgunova.
 In 2019, the line-up Olga Seryabkina, Katya Kischuk, and Tatiana Morgunova, the last one to include the last original member, had been replaced by Elizaveta Kornilova, Marianna Kochurova and Irina Titova.
-The band had been disbanded up until 2024.
+The group had been disbanded up until 2024.
 In November 2024, the new SEREBRO members had been debuted: Aigul "Aya" Valiulina, Diana "Di" Rak and Daria "Keiko" Kuznetsova.

 With Lizorkina at the time, the band recorded their debut studio album OpiumRoz.
 The album received critical acclaim and spawned other singles in addition to "Song #1", but it never became a commercial success.
 The band's second album, called Mama Lover, proved to be much more successful.
 It included the massive hit of the same name and went double platinum in Russia.
 The eponymous "Mama Lover" hit single received media attention worldwide, with reviewers commenting on both the raunchy music video and the song itself.
 The music video for the song received more than 20 million views on YouTube and became the subject of more than 250 parodies.
 After the success of "Mama Lover", the group began to garner commercial attention around the world.
 The group re-released Mama Lover in Japan (under the name Serebration) after signing a contract with EMI Music.
 Their first international single under Ego Music and Universal Music Group, "Mi Mi Mi", became a success on European music charts.

 After their musical and image development, the group became known for a very sexually charged and over the top style.
 Some of their music videos have led to controversy in the media, including "Mama Lover" and "Mi Mi Mi".